benjaminbolbrinker/pyiets/docs/source/intro.rst

   - options for single point calculation

 - :code:`artaios.in`: control file for spin-dependent electron transport calculations for molecular junctions

-- :code:`snf.out`: output file from previous calculation of vibrational normal modes
+- output file from previous calculation of vibrational normal modes.
+Supported formats are SNF-output and Gaussian-output.

 When all three input files are provided type